jwjohns/cursor-tools/README.md

 Note: in most cases you can say "fetch issue 123" or "fetch PR 321" instead of "use cursor-tools github" and it will work the same.

+### Use browser automation
+"Use cursor-tools to open the users page and check the error in the console logs, fix it"

+"Use cursor-tools to test the form field validation logic.
+Take screenshots of each state"

+"Use cursor-tools to open https://example.com/foo the and check the error in the network logs, what could be causing it?"

+Note: in most cases you can say "Use Stagehand" instead of "use cursor-tools" and it will work the same.

 ## Authentication and API Keys
 `cursor-tools` requires API keys for both Perplexity AI and Google Gemini.
 These can be configured in two ways: